XDeric/ios-loops-lab/README.md

     i += 1
 } while i <= 10
 ```
+The difference is the name where one is repeat and the other is while.
+Repeat is a do while that does the repetition then it check the condition whereas while check the condition first. the output is the same even though the steps they go about it is different.
 ***
 ## Question 16

 What's the difference between `break` and `continue`?
 Give an example that demonstrates their differences.

+Break ends the loop at where ever it's at or up to whereas continue makes the loop stop where it is at and start from the beginning again.

+let puzzleInput = "great minds think alike"
+var puzzleOutput = ""
+let charactersToRemove: [Character] = ["a", "e", "i", "o", "u", " "]
+for character in puzzleInput {
+if charactersToRemove.contains(character) {
+continue
+}
+puzzleOutput.append(character)
+}
+print(puzzleOutput)
+// Prints "grtmndsthnklk"

+In this example from the reading break will give you the output gr and continue gives you grtmndsthnklk.
 ***
 ## Question 17